This guidance was issued in July, 2016; updated in August 2018.

 In addition, the ESSA removes “awaiting foster care placement” from the definition of “homeless children and youths.”

-This revised non-regulatory guidance for the McKinney-Vento program replaces the July 2004 guidance and includes new questions that reflect both the amendments to the McKinney-Vento Act made by the ESSA, which take effect on October 1, 2016,9 and new technical assistance on promising practices for implementing homeless education requirements at the State and local levels.
+This revised non-regulatory guidance for the McKinney-Vento program replaces the July 2004 guidance and includes new questions that reflect both the amendments to the McKinney-Vento Act made by the ESSA, which took effect on October 1, 2016, and new technical assistance on promising practices for implementing homeless education requirements at the State and local levels.
 The guidance describes the requirements of the new statute and provides recommendations for addressing many of those requirements.